Lawn Care - Maintenance

-Reverse damaged turf, then re-lay so that a clean edge is formed.
+Reverse the damaged turf you have cut away and re-lay it so that a clean edge is formed.

 Fill the bare area behind with compost and re-seed, or trim to form a square gap and fill with a new piece of turf.

-Installation of a proprietary plastic or alloy edging strip, will protect the lawn edge, and help to prevent unsightly grass growing out into the border.
+This will also help to prevent unsightly grass growing out into the border.